mavlink/MAVSDK-docs/en/guide/general_usage.md

 ### Telemetry/Information

-DroneCore `Telemetry` information may not precisely reflect the state of the connected vehicle.

-DroneCore gets and stores vehicle state information from received MAVLink messages.
-The API is likely to more accurately reflect the device state if DroneCore is queried just after receiving an update rather than just before getting the next one.
+DroneCore gets and stores vehicle state/telemetry information from received MAVLink messages.
+The information is supplied to callback subscribers as soon as message updates are received.
+Clients can also query the API synchronously, and will get the information from the last recieved message (depending on channel latency, this information will become increasingly "stale" between messages).

-The main implication is that developers need to use a channel and an update rate that allows them to perform the desired control algorithm - there is no point trying to use computer vision over an unreliable high-latency link.
-The rate at which update messages should be sent can be specified by using API (but will be limited by the bandwidth of the channel).
+The rate at which update messages are sent by the vehicle can be specified using DroneCore (but will be limited by the bandwidth of the channel).
+Developers need to use a channel and a message update rate that allows their desired control algorithm to be effective - there is no point trying to use computer vision over an unreliable high-latency link.

-`Info` information is static for a particular vehicle, so should remain accurate.
+`Info` information does not change for a particular vehicle, so will be accurate whenever read.

 ### Actions/Offboard